You don't have any saved vehicles!

 Sporting the Trail Rated® badge, the Grand Cherokee is known for its ability to perform as well on rugged trails as it does on the roads and highways of Temple.
 At the base model, you’ll get the standard Jeep Brand 4×4 system, earning you optimal traction during any conditions.
 You’ll also enjoy choosing from a range of powerful engine options, capping off with a Supercharged 6.2L V8 engine that generates 707 hp, available on the Grand Cherokee Trackhawk®.

-Jeep is a brand that knows their way around off-road conditions, which is why the Grand Cherokee is able to traverse up to 20 inches of water without breaking a sweat.
+Jeep is a brand that knows its way around off-road conditions, which is why the Grand Cherokee is able to traverse up to 20 inches of water without breaking a sweat.
 When you’re ready to really put it through its paces, switch into the Selec-Terrain® Traction Management System, which will tell your Grand Cherokee its time to take on rugged new territory.

 The Ford Explorer does offer a four-wheel drive system of its own: Intelligent 4WD with Terrain Management System™.
 It offers the basics, like Hill Descent Control™, a 180-degree camera, and AdvanceTrac® with Roll Stability Control®.
 However, if you’d like a 4×4 system that is comparable to what comes standard in the Grand Cherokee, you’ll need to spend more money and upgrade to a higher package.